folkertdev/outmessage/README.md

 update : ChildMsg -> ChildModel -> (ChildModel, Cmd ChildMsg, OutMsg)
 ```

+`OutMsg` is a user-defined type (just like `Model` or `Msg`) with the specific purpose of notifying a parent
-The `OutMsg` value is captured in the parent's update function, and handled accordingly.
+component.
+The `OutMsg` value can be captured in the parent's update function, and handled accordingly.
 The basic pattern
-can be extended to return multiple `OutMsg` (using `List`) or to return no `OutMsg` (using `Maybe`).
+can be extended to return multiple `OutMsg` using `List` or to optionally return no `OutMsg` using `Maybe`.

 **Technical writing is hard:** If anything is unclear, please open an issue, or create a PR.

-#Why this library
+#Using this library

 As a running example, let's look at [TEA](https://github.com/evancz/elm-architecture-tutorial/tree/master/nesting)s Gif.
+I'll show how this library and the OutMsg approach can be used to let a child notify its parent.

+###Changes to the child

 The child's update function is defined as follows:
 ```elm
 -- Gif.elm